 Harare International Carnival Parade Route

+Where does the Harare International Carnival parade take place?
 On the second-to-last day of the carnival, the parade runs through the streets of the capital of Zimbabwe.
 Make sure not to miss any of it!

 Learn about the Harare International Carnival route here:

 - The parade starts on Simon Muzenda St. It is a very wide, big and long street, so the location is simply great for the audience.
 Thanks to its width, those wearing costumes are able to perform and dance freely.

 - After a long walk, the parade makes it to Jason Moyo St. Like before, this one is also a very wide street with considerable width.
 The best thing about this location is that it has many shops and malls where you can eat, so it’s a great place to sit down and enjoy the show.

 - The parade ends at Africa Unity Square.
 Its large water fountain becomes the stage for carnival costumes, and the square’s unique rounded shape means that the last performance of the parade can be seen from all angles.